Kynthar

 What Your Team's Day Looks Like After

 Quick answer: Buyers start the day with a work queue of actions that need attention: delivery slips to escalate, price discrepancies to negotiate, PO acknowledgments that never arrived.
 They spend time on decisions and vendor conversations, not on reading emails and updating spreadsheets.
-Executive questions about PO status, vendor performance, or upcoming deliveries get instant answers.
+Executive questions about PO status, vendor performance, or upcoming deliveries get sourced answers on demand.

 Here is what changes for a procurement team of 4 to 8 buyers.